tshort/subsurface-keyboard/readme.md

 fit in the existing holes, or use a smaller drill bit to try to slot the hole more.

+I used three columns in each veroboard.
+These are:

+- Column 1 - second from the left - switch-to-diode connection - this
+  is broken between each row.
+- Column 2 - second from the right - column bus - connects each switch
+  on a column.
+- Column 3 - last on the right - row bus - connects all rows
+  together - this is broken between each row.

+Diode legs are used to connect the row buses together.
+Some just barely fit, and in one case, I had to wire this separately.

+I used 32-gage magnet wire to solder all of the common points on the direct-wired key switches.
+This worked great because you don't have to strip the wire; just wrap it around the posts a couple of times and solder.
+For the direct wire keys, I used some wire I've had for a long time.
+I think it's wire wrap wire.
+This worked best for soldering to the Teensy.

 ## Arcade buttons